Galpen History, Family Crest & Coats of Arms

 Early History of the Galpen family

 This web page shows only a small excerpt of our Galpen research.
-Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650 and 1619 are included under the topic Early Galpen History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650, 1619 and 1660 are included under the topic Early Galpen History in all our PDF Extended History products and printed products wherever possible.

 Galpen Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Galpen family name include Gollop, Gallop, Gallup, Gollup and others.

 Early Notables of the Galpen family (pre 1700)

 Notables of the family at this time include George Gallop or Gollop (1590-1650), an English politician, Member of Parliament for Southampton (1625-1629) and (1640-1650).
-Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired...
-Another 37 words (3 lines of text) are included under the topic Early Galpen Notables in all our PDF Extended History products and printed products wherever possible.
+Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired Southampton Castle in 1619.
+He built a windmill on the motte of the castle.
+Only...

+Another 53 words (4 lines of text) are included under the topic Early Galpen Notables in all our PDF Extended History products and printed products wherever possible.

 Galpen Settlers in Australia in the 19th Century

 - George Galpen, who arrived in Adelaide, Australia aboard the ship "Asia" in 1851

 - ^ State Library of South Australia.
 (Retrieved 2016, October 27) ASIA 1851 from London 12 05 1851 and southampton with Captain Roskell, arrived Port Adelaide on 1-09-1851.
 Retrieved from http://www.slsa.sa.gov.au/BSA/1851Asia.htm